 Dandruff is a chronic condition for many people, linked to genetics, skin sensitivities, stress, and hormone levels, among many other factors.
 Any of these underlying causes can make your scalp irritated, resulting in the familiar symptoms of dandruff: itching and flaking.

-Because many of the root causes involved in dandruff are beyond our control, the wait-and-see approach is simply doomed to fail.
+Because the root cause of dandruff is often beyond our control, the wait-and-see approach is simply doomed to fail.
 Dandruff symptoms may fluctuate at times - stress and dry skin caused by cold weather are common causes of flare-ups, for example.
 But even with occasional relief, dandruff just won’t go away on its own.
 You need to treat it.

 There are lots of purported do-it-yourself remedies touted as miracle cures for dandruff.
 And it’s understandable that people are attracted to solutions that seem especially gentle, natural, safe, or cheap.
 But going DIY is risky.
 Not every natural remedy or familiar ingredient is actually safe, especially when used in a DIY method rather than a professional formulation.